The H2OPE Biofuels Solution

 H2OPE Biofuels News

-February 2013: NEW CEO, Delaware CAT grant, H2OPE Lab Moves to Lewes, DE
+February 2013: Delaware CAT grant, H2OPE Lab Moves to Lewes, DE

 Bob Balcerzak, noted CEO of Chesapeake PERL and former Operations Director of the ATCC joins H2OPE Biofuels!
 Also, H2OPE is moving its lab to Lewes, DE to engage in a Delaware Economic Grant.